lppier/Convolutional_Neural_Networks/README.md

 This code demonstrates the role of filters in convolutional neural networks Two filters are created, a horizontal line filter and a vertical line filter of 7 x 7 pixels each.
 The two filters are used to do convolution with the input images and the output feature images are shown.
+The code then goes on to use the convenience function tf.layers.conv2d() that combines the filter creation and convolution in one step.

 One can observe that the different filters "sieve out" different features in the feature-mapped images.